telufulu/telufulu/README.md

 - 📫 Reach me at **teresa@teresalufuluabo.es** or in my [LinkedIn](https://www.linkedin.com/in/teresa-b-lufuluabo-pastor-659702204/)

+- If you need to access some of my documentation, contact me by Slack (telufulu)

 ### My 42 cursus:
 | Project | Score | Time invested |